Grademark/grademark/README.md

 For news and updates see my blog [The Data Wrangler](http://www.the-data-wrangler.com/).

+Check out the [release notes](release-notes.md) to see updates and breaking changes.

 <a href="#support-the-developer">Skip to the end to see how you can **support the developer.**</a>

 ## BREAKING CHANGES